kresusapp/kresus/README.md

 ## Standalone install

-**DISCLAIMER: There are no builtin authentication systems in the standalone Kresus and it is therefore more risky to use it in the wild.
-Choose this only if you know what you're doing and you're able to handle authentication by yourself.**
+**DISCLAIMER: There are no builtin authentication systems in Kresus and it is therefore risky to use it in the wild without any authentication system.
+Ensure that you can handle authentication yourself.**

 This will install the dependencies, build the project and install the program in the global node.js bin directory.
 Note that if this location is